onhalfway/weijiacheng/docs/contents/wjch/en/headway/elementary/hw4e-elementary-sb.md

 - 4 I caught the bus to school today.
 It took just 40 minutes.
 - 5 I had a very busy morning.
 I sent 30 emails before 10 o'clock.
 - 6 Our football team won the match 3-0.
 Your team lost again.
+  - nil [nil] n. 无；零，零分
 - 7 My brother earned a lot of money in his last job but he left because he didn't like it.
 - 8 I studied Chinese for four years, but when I went to Shanghai, I couldn't understand a word.

 ### T6.10 A biography

+- biography [baɪˈɑːɡrəfi] n. 传记，传记文学；生平
 - The multi-millionaire Ben Way
   - Ben Way is 35 years old and he runs a company called 'Rainmakers.
 Ben's a computer millionaire.
 However, he wasn't always so successful.
-A s a child, he was dyslexic so he didn't do well at school.
+As a child, he was dyslexic so he didn't do well at school.
 He didn't read or write until he was nine and his father gave him a computer.
 He wrote his first software program when he was 11.
 He didn't go to university because at l5 he started his own company.
 He first became a millionaire when he was just 17.
 He continued to be very successful until he was 21.
 He won a business award in 2000, but then in 2001 he lost it all.
-One year later he started 'Rainmakers' nd now he's a millionaire again.
+One year later he started 'Rainmakers' and now he's a millionaire again.

 ### T6.11 The businessman and the fisherman